zorachka/framework/README.md

 ## Installation

-You can install the package via composer:
+If you want to use it separately (why not) you can install the package via composer:

 ```bash
 composer require zorachka/framework
 ```

+But it's better to use application skeleton (coming soon).

 ## Usage